carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/components/Cta/README.md

-# Cta
+# CTA

-> The Cta component will be used to select different cta types pages.
+> The CTA component will be used to select different cta types pages.

 ## Getting started